Back to writing

 Can you imagine applying this line of reasoning to any other industry?
 Mom, when I grow up I'm going to become a napkin refurbisher.
 But darling, no one's going to pay for that, are you sure you can make a living?
 It's okay I'll run ads.
 Mom, I'm going to start a business decorating toilets.
 Will anyone pay for that?
 Maybe a few, and I'll run ads to earn the rest.
 Mom, I'm going to enter a market in which there are not enough paying customers to make a living, but it's ok I'll run ads.
 Does this not sound totally wild?

-My feelings here would be different if we were still in the exploratory phase of computers, back when we weren't really sure if money-for-goods style transactions could work here.
+My feelings here would be different if we were still in the exploratory phase of computers, back when we weren't really sure if goods-for-money style transactions could work here.
 But we're not in that phase.
 Those pioneers have come and gone, and they left a bunch of signposts saying "people don't pay for this stuff".
 Very occasionally, someone will realize a market opportunity that does work.
 Steam sells loads of games and does so because "it's easier than piracy".
 I don't use Spotify but I've heard they're in a similar position.
 Netflix captured the movie-streaming market first, and were worth paying for until the more recent fragmentation of everyone trying to start their own streaming service and pulling their licenses from Netflix.
 I just simply cannot sympathize with someone who knows that making websites or mobile games doesn't pay the bills without ads, then starts doing it anyway and complains that they can't pay the bills without ads, despite not having a remotely unique take on the problem.
 Likewise, I expect that you would not sympathize with me if I tried to start a napkin refurbishing business and found it to be unsustainable.

 Job titles are descriptive, not prescriptive.
 It's not like you are born an app developer and therefore you must make a living making apps.
 You're an app developer because that's what you chose to do.
 So when people say "app developers need to eat too!", all I can think of is "then why did they choose that job!?".
 This is not discrimination against something out of your control.
 Everybody needs to eat, so the fact that they become full-time app developers confounds me.